Sairaj Bahutule: Playing career

 Standout performances, including a 13-wicket match haul for Mumbai in the Irani Cup, led him to be called into the Indian team in 1997.
 Three years later, an injury to Anil Kumble enabled him to be called up for a Test match against Australia, but he struggled in his two Tests.

 He played in Scotland for five summers for Scottish Championship side Reigate Priory in the Premier Division.

 Bahutule retired from first-class cricket on 1 January 2013.

 He was one of the bowlers for St. Xavier's High School when Sachin Tendulkar and teammate Vinod Kambli scored an unbroken 664-run partnership for Shardashram Vidyamandir in a Lord Harris Shield inter-school game in 1988.

 Coaching career

 In June 2014, Bahutule was appointed the coach of the Kerala cricket team.
 In July 2015, he was appointed coach of the Bengal cricket team.

 In February 2018, he was appointed as spin bowling coach for Rajasthan Royals.

+He was appointed as the Spin bowling coach of the Indian cricket team in May 2026.